zzz0906/LeetCode/README.md

 Attention, we still need to find the i-- for this problem. if we swap with the end of the array, we need to search the end of the array again.

 It's a really clever idea.

+## 76. Minimum Window Substring

+In this question, we figure out a minimum window for this problem.
+I consider a problem, if we match a char in the target, shall we match it?